New MRI method could replace scalpel for diagnosing head artery disease

 Summary

-This study is testing whether a special MRI scan can detect inflammation in the arteries that supply blood to the head, brain, and eyes.
-Researchers will enroll 400 people aged 50 and older with suspected giant cell arteritis, a condition that can cause headaches, vision loss, and stroke.
-The goal is to see if MRI can accurately diagnose the disease without needing a surgical biopsy.
+This study is testing whether a special MRI scan can detect inflammation in the arteries that supply blood to the head, brain, and eyes in people with suspected giant cell arteritis (GCA).
+Researchers will enroll 400 adults aged 50 and older who have new or worsening symptoms and plan to undergo a biopsy or ultrasound for diagnosis.
+The goal is to see if MRI can accurately identify artery inflammation, potentially offering a less invasive way to diagnose this condition.

 Get updates